FuelLabs/fuels-ts/packages/merkle/README.md

 **@fuel-ts/merkle** is a sub-module for interacting with **Fuel**.

+This module contains:

-This module contains the utilities for working with binary merkle trees.
+- `src/binary` - Utilities for working with binary merkle trees
+- `src/common` — Shared utilities for testing and deploying merkle trees
+- `src/sum` — Utilities for computing merkle tree roots
+- `src/sparse` — Utilities for working with sparse merkle trees to help provide efficient proofs of non-inclusion

 # Table of contents